 - Machine learning skills

-- Communication and Data Visualization skills
+- Communication and data visualization skills

-The average salary of a data analyst according to Glassdoor is $60,476 per year.
+According to Glassdoor, the average base salary for a data analyst is over $69,000 per year.